 1. To Research Content

-For instance, if you search “#blogging” on Instagram or Twitter, any content that has been tagged with that hashtag and term will show up in your search, both profile descriptions and posts.
+For instance, if you search “#bloggingsuccessfully” on Instagram or Twitter, any content that has been tagged with that hashtag and term will show up in your search, both profile descriptions and posts.
 Twitter content that contains hashtags also gets pulled into Google's search engines, increasing exposure for your content.

 2. To Connect with Others of Similar Interest